 If you haven’t already done so, now is a great time to create a household budget and set your financial goals for the year.
 Be clear on the income you have coming in the door, and any rising costs to your fixed or variable costs.
 Speak to your partner or household about what changes you could make to reduce costs, including trimming grocery bills or cancelling subscription services that you don’t use.
 Do you need new work shoes if you largely work from home now?
 Can you reduce your peanut butter or chocolate outgoings by changing to a cheaper brand?
-Is now the time to swap the car commute for half price public transport?
+Is now the time to swap the car commute for public transport?

 This could also extend to reviewing some of your larger ticket transactions for key services like insurance, power, phone plans and so on.
 Sorted has a detailed list of online comparison sites for services and utilities.
 Remember that there are often deals to be had by bundling your services (such as phone and broadband) that can also simplify your outgoings by dealing with fewer providers.

 Reviewing your debt and paying down your highest interest loans can be really useful too.
 Here’s where a debt consolidation loan can make sense too – swapping out multiple high interest loans for a single lower interest rate personal loan.

 How much can you borrow with a personal loan?

 With Nectar you can borrow unsecured up to $30,000, or as little as $2,000.
 Use our loan calculator to find out how much you could get.

 Getting your financial affairs in order or better understanding personal finance basics can be daunting.
 There are free services available or you can chat to a local personal finance adviser for a fee.
 If you need support with goal planning, Sorted has a useful calculator to help you plan and achieve your goals sooner.

 Getting started with Nectar